SaeidEl-Saadi/COMP3004-Team-11/README.md

 - Documentation (use cases, diagrams, etc)
 - Button handlers, functions, etc

+Garrison Su
+- Upload part of the code
+- A bit of UI
+- Session sequence Diagram
+- Use case 5
 ### Organization:

 The submission is organized into two parts: